 Forensic work is still alive and well at FPL in our Center for Wood Anatomy research, and you can learn more about our modern-day wood sleuths in these recent LabNotes offerings.

 A hickory specimen showing the heartwood–sapwood transition and inner and outer bark.
 DNA content is highest in the inner bark and lowest in the outer bark and heartwood.
 Inset: a fluorescence micrograph of freezer-milled Alaska yellow-cedar showing intact nuclei (blue-white dots).
-With organellar microcapture, we will be able to selectively extract the nuclei for
+With organellar microcapture, we will be able to selectively extract the nuclei for analysis.

 Scientists hope exploring and developing improved DNA extraction practices will open the door to valuable, cost effective, and revolutionary research, especially in the field of forensic botany and timber forensics.